 As with all projects, moving from stage to stage means setting out the business objectives of the new network environment, then defining measurable goals and objectives, a managed implementation plan, and dedicated resources.
 Funding is also a serious consideration.
 It may also be necessary to have a feasibility study or trial implementation.

-It is prudent to ensure that each project makes sure that the current network remains operational and provides acceptable levels of service.
+It is prudent to ensure that each project ensures that the current network remains operational and provides acceptable levels of service.
 A backup plan to return to full operation of the previous network configuration if the upgrade fails is also a good thing to have.

 A fully functional and cost-effective network is becoming more and more essential.
 Recent times have increased pressure on businesses, in general, to be able to provide online services.
 Having a resilient, stable, and, most importantly, secure network is now vital to business prosperity, if not survival.